Chief, Adult Bone Marrow Transplant Service; Melvin Berlin Family Chair in Multiple Myeloma

 - Education: MD, Universidad Central de Venezuela

-- Fellowships: University of Texas MD Anderson Cancer Center
+- Fellowships: Medical Oncology - MD Anderson Cancer Center

 - Board Certifications: Internal Medicine; Hematology; Medical Oncology